A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Path-following controller

 The path-following error model in~\eqref{j1:eq:model_s2} and \eqref{j1:eq:model_s} can be linearized around the nominal path \mbox{$(x_r(\tilde s),u_r(\tilde s))$, $\tilde s \in[0,\tilde s_G]$} by equivalently linearizing~\eqref{j1:eq:error_model_compact} around the origin $(\tilde x_e, \tilde \kappa) = (0,0)$.
 The origin is by construction an equilibrium point to~\eqref{j1:eq:error_model_compact} and hence a first-order Taylor series expansion yields

 For the special case when the nominal path moves the system either straight forwards or backwards, the matrices $A$ and $B$ simplify to

 and the characteristic polynomial is

 Thus, around a straight nominal path, the linearized system in~\eqref{j1:eq:lin_sys} is marginally stable in forward motion \mbox{($v>0$)} because of the double integrator and unstable in backward motion \mbox{($v<0$)}, since the system has two poles in the right half plane.
-Due to the positive off-axle hitching $M_1>0$, the linear system has a zero in some of the output channels~\cite{altafini2002hybrid,CascadeNtrailernonmin}.
-As an example, with $C= $ the transfer function from $\tilde\kappa$ to $\tilde z_3$ is

-Here, it is clear that during path-following of a straight path in forward motion, the positive off-axle hitching $M_1>0$ introduces non-minimum phase properties for the system due to the existence of a zero in the right half-plane (see~\cite{CascadeNtrailernonmin} for an extensive analysis).
-In backward motion, this zero is located in the left half-plane and the system is instead minimum-phase.
-It can be shown that the transfer functions from $\tilde\kappa$ to $\tilde \theta_3$ and $\tilde \beta_3$ have the same properties and that the transfer function from $\tilde\kappa$ to $\tilde \beta_2$ has no zero.
+Due to the positive off-axle hitching $M_1>0$, the linearized system has a zero in some of the output channels~\cite{hybridcontrol2001,CascadeNtrailernonmin}.
+In forward motion, the system has non-minimum phase properties since the zero is located in the right half-plane (see~\cite{CascadeNtrailernonmin} for an extensive analysis).
+In backward motion, this zero is located in the left half-plane and the system is instead minimum phase.

 In the sequel, we focus on stabilizing the path-following error model~\eqref{j1:eq:error_model_compact} in some neighborhood around the origin $(\tilde x_e,\tilde \kappa)=(0,0)$.
 This is done by utilizing the framework presented in~\cite{LjungqvistACC2018}, where the closed-loop system consisting of the controlled vehicle and the path-following controller, executing a nominal path computed by a lattice planner, is first modeled as a hybrid system.
-The framework is tailored for the lattice-based path planner considered in this work and is motived due to the fact it is well-known from the theory of hybrid systems that switching between stable systems in an inappropriate way can lead to instability of the switched system~\cite{decarlo2000perspectives,pettersson96}.
+The framework is tailored for the lattice-based path planner considered in this work and is motivated because it is well-known from the theory of hybrid systems that switching between stable systems in an inappropriate way can lead to instability of the switched system~\cite{decarlo2000perspectives,pettersson96}.